Northfear/stratagus-vita/README.md

 ### Additional info

+You may have to reinstall data files (Install steps 2-4) after the Stratagus update.

 Multiplayer is not supported on PS Vita.

 Game startup/loading times are around 1-2 minutes for Wargus.

- Use `legacy` fog of war, since it's much faster (should be on by default if you haven't replaced `scripts` folder).
+Use the `legacy` fog of war, since it's much faster (should be on by default if you haven't replaced `scripts` folder).

 Auto-cast with mages can cause pretty big slowdowns in War1gus (probably in Wargus too).
 No performance problems with auto healing and clerics tho.